jinyier/ai_pointnet_attack/README.md

 Move the uncompressed data folder to `$PROJECT_ROOT/data/modelnet40_normal_resampled`.

 ### Training and Evaluation
-We have already provided trained models used in our paper in `graph/` directory, which are PointNet++ with Single Scale Grouping (SSG).
+We have already provided the trained models used in our paper in `graph/` directory, which are PointNet++ with Single Scale Grouping (SSG).
 If you want to train your own model, please refer to [PointNet++ repository](https://github.com/charlesq34/pointnet2#usage) for more information.